emqx/cloud-docs/en_US/connect_to_deployments/react_native_expo_sdk.md

-# Connect to Deployment using React Native via MQTT.js SDK
+# Connect to Deployment Using React Native via MQTT.js SDK

 This article mainly introduces how to use MQTT.js in a React Native application built with Expo, and implement the connection, subscription, messaging, unsubscribing and other functions between the client and MQTT broker.